spatie/laravel-data/docs/getting-started/quickstart.md

 ```

 The only requirement for using the package is extending your data objects from the base `Data` object.
 We add the requirements for a post as public properties.

-In this example, we use PHP 8.0 newest feature: constructor promoted properties, but you're free to use class properties like before PHP 8.0.
-A constructor that initiates the properties is also required.
-Luckily, with promoted properties, this one comes for free!

 The `PostStatus` is an enum using the [spatie/enum](https://github.com/spatie/enum) package: